Puppy and kitten fragility

 An ounce of prevention is worth a pound of cure.
-Always assume that a young pet is susceptible to illness since they have an immature immune system.
+Always assume that a young animal is susceptible to illness since they have an immature immune system.

 - Limit the risks.
-Think about pathogens (“bugs”), the environment and nutrition and how they can all impact a very young pet.
+Think about pathogens (“bugs”), the environment and nutrition and how they can all impact a very young animal.

 - GI (digestive) system parasites such as Giardia and intestinal worms are common.
 They can easily be passed to puppies and kittens.